AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 #### 5.1.5 Other aspects

+1. Our team will create a file root directory to help other stakeholders access our repository.

-1. In the next audit presentation, we will use more visualisation tool such as videos and graphs during the presentation
+2. In the next audit presentation, we will use more visualisation tool such as videos and graphs during the presentation

 ### 5.2 Action Items
 | Action items           | Contributor        | Status          |